USCreditCardGuide/Wings-of-the-Points/README.md

 ### 2019-05-25
 1. Forked from Siriolabs by physixfan and keep this repo up to date.
+2. Added Avianca (AV) to AmEx MR as they have a new partnership as of 11/2018.

 ### 2018-09-04
 1. Dealt with the Marriott/SPG merger mess.
-2. Added Avianca to Citi TYP as they have a new partnership as of 11/2017.
+2. Added Avianca (AV) to Citi TYP as they have a new partnership as of 11/2017.
-3. Removed Korean Air from Chase UR as transfer agreements have ended as of 08/2018.
+3. Removed Korean Air (KE) from Chase UR as transfer agreements have ended as of 08/2018.
-4. Added JetBlue to Chase UR as they have a new partnership as of 08/2018.
+4. Added JetBlue (B6) to Chase UR as they have a new partnership as of 08/2018.

 ### 2018-02-14
-1. Remove Virgin America as transfer agreements have ended.
+1. Removed Virgin America (VX) as it is acquired by Alaska (AS).
-2. Add Cathay Dragon to Amex, Citi, Marriott, SPG as they share Asia Miles with CX.
+2. Add Cathay Dragon (KA) to Amex, Citi, Marriott, SPG as they share Asia Miles with CX.
-3. Add Aer Lingus AerClub and Iberia to Chase as these can be transferred directly as of 11/2017.
+3. Add Aer Lingus (EI) and Iberia (IB) to Chase as these can be transferred directly as of 11/2017.
-> Special thanks to To US Credit Card Guide Reader Stephen7 !! http://disq.us/p/1q3i6r0

 ## Contributors